WedjaaOpen/ElasticJasperServer/README.md

 **/opt/tomcat** your *JS_HOME* is most probably going to be **/opt/tomcat/webapps/jasperserver**.

 First of all stop the server.
-Then copy the adapter libraries - *es-adapter.jar* and *es-server-ds.jar* - under *JS_HOME/WEB-INF/lib*
+Then copy the adapter libraries - *es-adapter.jar*, *elasticparser-0.5.1-SNAPSHOT.jar*, and *es-server-ds.jar* - under *JS_HOME/WEB-INF/lib*

 Then you need to remove the *lucene* libraries installed with Jaspersoft Server.
 This is because they are an old version and we need a newer one.